On $p$-adic adjoint $L$-functions for Bianchi cuspforms: the $p$-split case: Introduction

 In \S \ref{section: preliminaries on Bianchi forms}, we start our discussion with the cohomology groups of Bianchi threefolds.
 We then spell out the action of the Hecke operators when the coefficients of the cohomology groups are classical.
 Using this information, we discuss the construction of $p$-stabilisations of Hecke-eigenclasses in Proposition \ref{Proposition: p-stabilisation}.
 The final part of this section reviews the relation between the cohomology groups of Bianchi threefolds and Bianchi cuspforms.
 Later in the paper, we use such relation to pass from one world to the other.

 In \S \ref{section: eigenvariety}, we introduce the overconvergent cohomology groups for Bianchi threefolds and use them to construct (cuspidal) Bianchi eigenvarieties.
 This section starts with some discussion on $p$-adic analysis, which is supposed to be well-known to experts.
 In the following subsection, we briefly discuss the weight space in our case and specify two special kinds of ($p$-adic families of) weights that we shall be considering: \emph{small weights} and \emph{affinoid weights}.
 We remark that these ideas come from \cite{Hansen-Iwasawa, CHJ}.
 Then, we study the overconvergent cohomology groups in \S \ref{subsection: overconvergent cohomology} and the action of Hecke operators on them in \S \ref{subsection: Hecke and eigenvariety}.
-Let us mention that our study on $p$-adic analysis allows us to construct eigenvarieties by only using (modified) distribution spaces.\footnote{ Compared with the construction in \cite{Hansen-PhD}, D. Hansen constructed eigenvarieties by first using analytic functions to construct \emph{spectral varieties} and then use distributions to construct eigenvarieties. } We should also point out that due to the obstruction described in \cite[Lemma 4.2]{BW} and a classical result on the structure of Bianchi cuspforms in cohomology, we restrict ourselves to study $p$-adic families of Bianchi cuspforms over the parallel weight space.
+Let us mention that our study on $p$-adic analysis allows us to construct eigenvarieties by only using (modified) distribution spaces.\footnote{ Compared with the construction in \cite{Hansen-PhD}, D. Hansen constructed eigenvarieties by first using analytic functions to construct \emph{spectral varieties} and then using distributions to construct eigenvarieties. } We should also point out that due to the obstruction described in \cite[Lemma 4.2]{BW}, we have to restrict ourselves to $p$-adic families of Bianchi forms varying over a (nice) one-dimensional weight space.\footnote{ More precisely, if $\calU$ is a two-dimensional affinoid weight space and $(\calU, h)$ is slope-adapted, then \cite[Lemma 4.2]{BW} shows that $H_c^1(Y_{\Iw_G}, D_{\kappa_{\calU}}^r)^{\leq h} =0$.
+However, as we have seen in \S \ref{subsection: main results}, the construction of the $p$-adic adjoint $L$-function involves a construction of a Hecke-equivariant pairing between $H^1_{\Par}$ and $H^2_{\Par}$.
+As we need the information from $H^1_{\Par}$, we cannot work over such a two-dimensional weight space $\calU$ and have to restrict ourselves to working with $p$-adic families varying over a (nice) one-dimensional weight space.
+Similar restrictions can be found in \cite[\S 4.2]{BW}. } In \S \ref{subsection: parallel eigenvarieties}, we show that the families that vary over the parallel weight space particularly satisfy the imposed restriction.
 In \S \ref{subsection: control theorems}, we discuss the control theorems.
 By virtue of the use of small weights, we are then able to realise ordinary families in finite-slope families.
 In particular, we prove a Hida-style control theorem via Stevens's control theorem on overconvergent cohomology groups (Theorem \ref{Theorem: Hida's control theorem}).